-What kind of trunk should I bring to camp?
+What kind of luggage should I bring to camp?
 Do I have to mail it ahead of time?

-You do not have to ship the trunk ahead of time, unless your camper is flying, though many parents choose to ship us their trunk to lighten the load in the car.
+You do not have to ship the duffle ahead of time, unless your camper is flying, though many parents choose to ship in order to lighten the load in the car.

 How is lost and found handled?